appdev-projects/ruby-project-gym/README.md

 <details>
   <summary>Click here to see names of each test</summary>

-dice_roll.rb prints 'You guessed correctly' when the user enters a correct guess

-dice_roll.rb prints 'Shame on you' when the user enters an incorrect guess

 sum_odd_integers.rb prints "14" when the user enters '9 5 4'

 sum_odd_integers.rb prints "0" when the user enters '2 4 6 8'